ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 buckets together into its aggregate share, meaning batch buckets are many to 1 with aggregate shares.

-The Leader and Helper's aggregate shares are finally delivered to the Collector to be unsharded into the aggregate result.
+The Leader and Helper finally deliver their encrypted aggregate shares to the Collector to be decrypted and then unsharded into the aggregate result.
 Since there are always exactly two Aggregators, aggregate shares are 2 to 1 with aggregate results.
 The collection interaction is specified in {{collect-flow}}.

 There can be many aggregate results for a single task.
 The Collection process may occur multiple times for each task, with the Collector obtaining multiple